matteo-pellegrini/LeFFI/data_sheet.md

 **How were the inflected forms obtained ?**  If generated, what was the generation process ?
 Is the software for generation available ?

-The forms were extracted for the GLAFF-IT lexicon (http://redac.univ-tlse2.fr/lexiques/glaffit.html).
+The forms were extracted from the GLAFF-IT lexicon (http://redac.univ-tlse2.fr/lexiques/glaffit.html).

 **How were the phonological or phonemic transcriptions obtained ?**  If generated, what was the generation process ?
 Is the software for generation available ?

-The phonetic transcriptions were extracted for the GLAFF-IT lexicon (http://redac.univ-tlse2.fr/lexiques/glaffit.html) and then underwent a process of manual correction, mostly regarding stress placement.
+The phonetic transcriptions were extracted from the GLAFF-IT lexicon (http://redac.univ-tlse2.fr/lexiques/glaffit.html) and then underwent a process of manual correction, mostly regarding stress placement.

 # Distribution.